Experience the Wildlife Habitat at Fogg Dam

 Best time to visit Fogg Dam

-The best time to experience the birdlife is from the end of March until the start of October.
+The best time to experience the birdlife is from the end of December to July.
 The seasons and time of day of your visit will impact on the variety of birds that you will see at Fogg Dam.

 It’s likely you will see more birds early in the morning and again late in the afternoon.
 Waterbirds can be seen at any time of the day.